zopefoundation/zope.index/field/README.txt

     >>> index.index_doc(8, 43)
     >>> index.index_doc(9, 15)

-Fied indexes are searched with apply.
+Field indexes are searched with apply.
 The argument is a tuple with a minimum and maximum value:

     >>> index.apply((30, 70))
     IFSet([3, 4, 5, 7, 8])

 A common mistake is to pass a single value.
-If anything other than a tw-tuple is passed, a type error is raised:
+If anything other than a two-tuple is passed, a type error is raised:

     >>> index.apply('hi')
     Traceback (most recent call last):